Print full article

-There are two main types of diabetes: Type 1 (which used to be called insulin dependent diabetes or juvenile diabetes) and Type 2 (which used to known as non-insulin dependent diabetes or adult onset diabetes).
+There are two main types of diabetes: Type 1 (which used to be called insulin dependent diabetes or juvenile diabetes) and Type 2 (which used to be known as non-insulin dependent diabetes or adult onset diabetes).
 In addition, gestational diabetes is a term used to describe diabetes which is recognised for the first time during pregnancy.
 Pancreatic disease or damage can also cause diabetes if the insulin producing beta cells are destroyed.
+There are uncommon genetically caused types as well.

-Type 1 diabetes is present in about 0.5% of the population in Australia.
+Type 1 diabetes accounts for about 13 percent of cases of diabetes in the Australia (an estimated 158,900 people) which is 0.7% of Australian population.
+This is the most common cause in children.
 Most cases of type 1 diabetes are diagnosed in those under the age of 30.
 Symptoms often develop abruptly and the diagnosis is often made following an emergency admission to hospital.
 The patient may be seriously ill, even unconscious, with very high glucose levels and high levels of ketones (byproducts that result from the use of fat as an alternative energy source when glucose is unavailable).
 Type 1 diabetics make very little or no insulin.
 Any insulin producing beta cells patients have at the time of diagnosis are usually completely destroyed within 5 to 10 years leaving them entirely reliant on insulin injections.

 The exact cause of type 1 diabetes is unknown, but a family history of diabetes, viruses that injure the pancreas, and autoimmune processes (where the body's own immune system destroys the beta cells) are all thought to play a role.
 Type 1 diabetics may have more severe medical complications than other forms of diabetes.
 For instance, currently 40% of those with type 1 diabetes develop serious kidney problems leading to kidney failure by the age of 50.

-Type 2 diabetes is estimated to be present in over 5% of the population of Australia but about half of those affected do not know they have the disease.
 Type 2 diabetics do make their own insulin but it is not in a sufficient amount to meet their needs because their body has become resistant to its effects.
 At the time of diagnosis they may have typical symptoms of diabetes, especially thirst, weight loss or may be passing large amounts of urine, or they may not have any symptoms, and diagnosis may be made on finding high glucose concentrations in the blood.
 It generally occurs later in life, in those who are obese, sedentary and over 45 years of age.
-Risk factors include:

 - Weight excess / obesity